Learn how to get the most out of SichboPVR.

 SichboPVR is secure by default and doesn't talk to devices across your network.
 To enable SAT>IP, go into Setup > Local TV Server and enable access From other computers on my network and click Apply changes.
 Once enabled SichboPVR can automatically see your SAT>IP devices via UPnP and present available channel scanning options without you having to find or select anything.
 You can review discovered SAT>IP devices under Setup > Channels & Users > the server > TV Tuners.

 Most problems tend to be related to tuner drivers or display drivers.
 Feel free to e-mail me (Simon) about it.
-If you want to investigate an issue on your own, everything you're looking for is located in a single convenient folder: C:\ProgramData\SichboPVR4.
+If you want to investigate an issue on your own, everything you're looking for is located in a single convenient folder: C:\ProgramData\SichboPVR4 on Windows or /var/opt/sichbopvr4 on Linux.
 Microsoft hide the ProgramData folder by default so you might need to paste the path into the folder address bar and hit your Enter key, or turn on hidden items under the Windows Explorer View menu.

 service-log.txt has diagnostic logs on everything to do with your TV tuner and the server portion of SichboPVR.